-- 3) Pricing assumptions with margin for conservatism. - 4) Current best-estimate assumptions with provision for adverse deviation.
+- 1) Original best-estimate assumptions with provision for adverse deviation,1 which is usually associated with the GAAP reserve.
+Original best estimate may be updated for subsequent issue years even if premiums are not updated. - 2) Original pricing assumptions with margin for conservatism (which might include regulatory minimums that are meant to add conservatism) where pricing could be associated with the original setting of new business rates or updated best-estimate assumptions with no updates to new business premium and are usually associated with statutory reserves. - 3) Pricing assumptions with margin for conservatism. - 4) Current best-estimate assumptions with provision for adverse deviation.
 This method is often used for GAAP reserving for new issue years as well as statutory asset adequacy testing. - 5) Current best-estimate assumptions, which is usually associated with a gross premium valuation.
 This calculation is often utilized for premium deficiency testing and GAAP loss recognition testing (LRT). - Q25.
 What are the assumptions and methods used for determining statutory reserves?
 What approaches are used in assessing the adequacy of the reserves?

 Statutory contract reserves are calculated using a net premium reserving methodology.
 Determination of premium deficiency reserve generally utilizes gross premium valuation methods and compares the result to the statutory reserve held.
 Although a gross premium valuation method is still used, the more common current industry practice is to also utilize a cash flow testing methodology to perform asset adequacy testing.
-Actuarial Guideline LTC (AG 51) states the method used shall conform with ASOP No. 22 in recognition of significant asset-and-liability related risks associated with long-term care.
+Actuarial Guideline LTC (AG 51) states the method used should be consistent with ASOP No. 22 in recognition of significant asset- and liability-related risks associated with long-term care.